Animas River in Durango Colorado

 If the Animas is high, dirty, or crowded, pivot to the San Juan River for a more controlled tailwater plan or to the Dolores River when southwest Colorado freestone conditions line up better.

-CPW lists special regulations for the Animas River Gold Medal reach near Durango.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+CPW lists special fishing rules for the Animas River Gold Medal reach near Durango.
 Verify the current reach boundaries, allowed tackle, and trout limits before fishing.

 Durango river parks and trail crossings